argoste/meucci/setup/how_to.md

-#The Pergamos Library software manual
+#The Meucci Library software manual

 written by Stefano Carlesso